mariusmym/LedClock-Resized/ledclock/LedClock-Resized/readme.md

 Main differences are:

 - all PCBs are under 100mm height so you can order them for like $5 + shipping from [PCBWay.com](https://www.pcbway.com/) .
-You can order them directly from [my PCBWay profile](https://www.pcbway.com/project/member/?bmbno=1D9FACD8-0C52-4C) you can download the gerber files and send them to your manufacturer.
+You can also order them directly from [my PCBWay profile](https://www.pcbway.com/project/member/?bmbno=1D9FACD8-0C52-4C) you can download the gerber files and send them to your manufacturer.
 - 3D printed parts can be printed on smaller printers because the base is split in half (you have to assemble it with some M3 screws and nuts).
 I printed my parts on an Ender3 V2, so I guess anyone can print them.
 - 3D printed parts can be printed without supports.
 Please check 3mf folder to see orientation if you can't figure it out.
 - controller board, led 7segments and dots now uses only 0805 SMD components for easier soldering.
 I don't have a reflow hot-plate so I made the assembly by hand.